 Here’s a look at the past 10 Hart Memorial Trophy winners:

 Non-Canadian Hart Trophy winners

 The past two Hart Memorial Trophy winners were not from Canada.
 Five of the last ten winners have come from outside of Canada, and 14 of the past 30.
-This despite a Canadian having won the award 78 out of the 92 times the NHL has handed it out since 1924.
 Here’s the list of 14 Non-Canadian winners over the past 30 seasons:

 |2019–20||Leon Draisaitl||Edmonton Oilers||Germany|

 |2018–19||Nikita Kucherov||Tampa Bay Lightning||Russia|

 |2011–12||Evgeni Malkin||Pittsburgh Penguins||Russia|

 |2009–10||Henrik Sedin||Vancouver Canucks||Sweden|